 Keep this in mind as you go through this article.
 If you own an upscale restaurant, you should focus on making more money by increasing the bill on each table rather than expediting customers for the next party.

-For most restaurants, the average table turnover rate is 3, which amounts to about an hour and a half per party if we frame dinnertime between 5 PM and 10 PM.
+For most restaurants, the average table turnover rate is 3, which brings the average table turnover time to about an hour and a half per party if we frame dinnertime between 5 PM and 10 PM.
 That sounds pretty good, right?
 Sure, but never underestimate the amount of time you can lose bit by bit.
 You might end up seating only two rounds of people, which would mean a third of your revenue is gone.

 What is seat turnover rate?